jkool702/forkrun/DOCS/INVARIANTS.md

 ---

+## 16. Scanner Base Determinism (F-PY-UMA1)

+**Invariant**
+The scanner's coordinate base (`buf_base_offset`, hence the first published window) must be deterministic — byte 0 — regardless of the fork-shared file offset it inherits.

+**Origin**
+The UMA scanner seeded its base from `lseek(SEEK_CUR)` on the fork-shared ingress memfd.
+Under sequential in-process runs that offset was observed nonzero (72–10120 in 15 caught instances), silently dropping the `[0, K)` head with torn seams — while the parent had verified offset 0 pre-fork.
+Forcing the base to 0 eliminated all failures (0/48 forensic iters, 9–10/10 gates).

+**Enforced by**
+Explicit `lseek(fd, 0, SEEK_SET)` + `buf_base_offset = 0` at
+scanner entry (NUMA already hardcoded 0).
+All callers start at byte 0 by contract (materialized callers lseek first; streaming helpers fork pre-spill), so the reset changes no legitimate path.

+**Audit Rule**
+❌ Any coordinate seed read from shared mutable file state (SEEK_CUR, unanchored offsets) instead of an explicit reset.
+The query-then-trust pattern is the violation, however small the window between query and use.

+---

-## 16. Checklist Summary
+## 17. Checklist Summary

-If sections §1–16 above remain true, **forkrun is correct** — regardless of:
+If sections §1–17 above remain true, **forkrun is correct** — regardless of:
 * batching heuristics (Pre-Flight Popcount, Geometric Fallback, or PID Steady-State)
 * wake frequency
 * NUMA placement